Eyes - protecting your eyes

 - wearing glasses for a long time.

-- wearing contact lenses.
+- wearing contact lenses if you are old enough.
 These can be great and you can get them in different colours, but they take some getting used to and you may have to keep getting new ones as you grow.
 It's better to wait until you're older, then they'll last for a longer time (they're pretty expensive too and they don't give your eyes as much protection from injury as glasses.)
 You can also get disposable contact lenses when you're grown up if you prefer not to wear glasses sometimes, eg when you are playing sport or dancing.

 Your body does its best to protect your eyes from damage.
 Now you know what you can do to help protect your eyes and keep them working well for you.